What Does it Take to Be a Library Science Professor?

-Job Description & Duties Teach courses in library science.
+Job Description: Teach courses in library science.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 - Provide professional consulting services to government or industry.

-These are the skills Library Science Professors say are the most useful in their careers:
+Below is a list of the skills most Library Science Professors say are important on the job.

 Instructing: Teaching others how to do something.